sean-conkie/sean-conkie.github.io/blog/_posts/2022-10-26-what-is-git.md

 A helpful approach when writing your summary message is to use "Semantic Commit Messages": this is where commit messages are structured based on the type of action with each type using a specific imperative.

-feat: `add` beta sequence
+- feature: `add` beta sequence
-fix: `remove` broken confirmation message
+- bug fix: `remove` broken confirmation message
-docs: `explain` hat wobble
+- docs: `explain` hat wobble
-style: `convert` tabs to spaces
+- style: `convert` tabs to spaces
-refactor: `share` logic between 4d3d3d3 and flarhgunnstow
+- refactor: `share` logic between 4d3d3d3 and flarhgunnstow
-test: `ensure` button closes window
+- test: `ensure` button closes window
-chore: `add` Oyster build script
+- chore: `add` Oyster build script

 The body of your message should be used to provide more detail, mainly context: What was the motivation for the change?
 How does your change differ from the previous implementation?